 Cataract surgery can be performed on patients without cataracts.
 This is called “clear lens extraction” since the lens that is removed is clear and healthy – not cloudy.
-The goal of clear lens extraction is to put an implant in the eye which corrects the vision in an alternative procedure to LASIK or PRK.
-In general, clear lens extraction is reserved for patients who are not candidates for laser vision correction.
+Since the goal of clear lens extraction is to put an implant in the eye which corrects the vision in an alternative procedure to LASIK or PRK, clear lens extraction is also called “refractive lens exchange.”
+In Dr. Shapiro’s opinion, clear lens extraction or refractive lens exchange should be reserved for patients who are not candidates for laser vision correction.
 Because this is intraocular surgery, the risks involved are higher than those associated with LASIK or PRK.

 Multifocal lenses are implants used in cataract surgery or clear lens extraction to replace the natural lens (see above).
 They allow patients to see near and far simultaneously, decreasing or eliminating the need for reading glasses.
 Multifocal lenses, however, achieve this by making an “optical compromise.”
 With these lenses, some light rays focus for near and some light rays focus for far, meaning that there is no pure focus anywhere.
 Some patients notice a decrease in night vision and contrast resolution, but many say this is a worthwhile trade off to gain the ability to see both near and far without glasses at an age that reading glasses would otherwise be required.
 ReStor, ReZoom, and the Technis Multifocal are all examples of multifocal lenses.